Azure/AI-PredictiveMaintenance/docs/README.md

 # Introduction

-For years, applying Artificial Intelligence to business problems has been possible, but not practical for mainstream organizations.
-Over the last few years, access to cheap storage at massive scale, combined with nearly limitless on-demand compute, has changed that.
+Applying Artificial Intelligence to business problems has not been practical for most mainstream organizations.
+Recent developments in cloud computing such as inexpensive storage and scalable on-demand compute have changed that.
 The cloud has enabled an environment where Artificial Intelligence is accessible to nearly all organizations.
 It has made returns and the cost model compelling not only for high-value endeavors, but also for more common scenarios.

 Still, many organizations struggle with where to start in AI.
 What scenarios are most accessible, appealing and, at the same time, impactful initial project candidates?